Nursing Home Negligence Lawyers in Hamilton & All of Ontario

 We always recommend to try your best to film the incident.
 Although this may be tremendously difficult to watch, there is no doubt that catching the abuse on video is the absolute surefire way to entitle your loved one and his or her family to compensation.
 There are many different cameras that you can get to set up in your loved one’s home or nursing home room – such as the Nest Indoor security camera found here or another comparable small wireless camera which can be purchased inexpensively.

-Connect with a Nursing Home and Elder Abuse in Hamilton.
+Connect with our Hamilton Nursing Home Abuse Lawyers Today

 If you suspect that your loved one is being abused or neglected please contact one of our Hamilton lawyers.
 We understand that when you put a loved one in a nursing home you trust that he or she will be cared for.
 If you notice signs of sexual abuse, physical abuse, emotional abuse, overall neglect or financial exploitation please contact one our Hamilton Lawyers by completing a contact form of by calling 905-333-8888.
 We would be happy to provide your family with a free no obligation consultation.